Search

 Multi-proofs

 A multi-proof system is used.
 There are four verifiers available: SGX (Geth), SGX (Reth), SP1 and RISC0.
-Two of them must be used to prove a block, and SGX (Geth) is mandatory.
-A block can be proved without providing a ZK proof as SGX (Geth) + SGX (Reth) is a valid combination.
+Two of them must be used to prove a proposal range, and SGX (Geth) is mandatory.
+The end state root is supplied during the prove call and is checked against the accompanying SGX/zkVM proof.
+Proving is currently gated by ProverWhitelist, which has 2 whitelisted provers in discovery, and becomes permissionless only after an unproven proposal is > 5d old.

 Data availability